sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Study Register (Business Data Object)

-A centralised record or database that tracks and manages information about research studies and projects.
+**Study Register:** A centralised record or database that tracks and manages information about research studies and projects.

 ```{list-table}
 :header-rows: 1